How to Perfect the Art of Being Alone

 ― Katharine Hepburn

 Being on your own means you’ve made a choice.
-You can always choose to be around others, but doing things on your own means you value your own company.
+You can choose to be around people.
+If you choose to be on your own, it just means you value your own company.